 Karol is a previous Board member of North West Fine Foods & Women’s Farming Union and a founder Board member of Food Standards Agency.
 She is Associate Director of Cheshire Show with special responsibility for Food Halls and Food Live section.
 She is a Governor for Oaklands Special Education School in Winsford, where she is designated Governor for safeguarding and on the Premises committee.

 Karol joined the Board in December 2014 and is a member of the Audit Committee and the Remuneration Committee.

 Colin has lived and worked in Nantwich for over 30 years.
 He is a senior partner with Nantwich Veterinary Group and has extensive experience within the agricultural and livestock community.
 He teaches on a part time basis at Nottingham and Liverpool Veterinary Colleges, as well as providing specialist veterinary dental support to Chester Zoo.
 He is a founder member and past president of the British Veterinary Dental Association and a founder member of the European Veterinary Dental Society.

 Colin joined the Board on 1 August 2012 and is Chair of the Audit Committee and a member of the Search and Governance Committee and the Estates Development and Property Group.

 Sonia is a commercially focused Human Resources professional, with experience in a variety of complex and challenging business models.
 She has extensive previous experience in the dairy industry, gained as Director of Human Resources at Muller Dairy UK, as well as previous experience spanning retail, engineering and manufacturing.
-She is currently HR Director Aident North Region Sonia is a member of the Chartered Institute of Personal and Development, holds a Master’s Degree in Occupational Psychology (Psychology of Work), as well as being a qualified mediator.
+She is currently HR Director Aident North Region Sonia is a member of the Chartered Institute of Personnel and Development, holds a Master’s Degree in Occupational Psychology (Psychology of Work), as well as being a qualified mediator.
 She also holds a post as a Non-Executive Director for University Hospitals of North Midlands NHS Trust.